abdelrhmanghaly-whp/Minders/Task 1/README.md

 ## Task 1
-implementing a page clone with extra animation
+implementing a page clone with extra animation - <b>Not responsive</b>